Escanor1996/Intel_Edge_AI-Computer_Pointer_controller/README.md

 -i <Path of input video file or enter cam for taking input video from webcam> -d GPU
 ```
-- If you want to run app on FPGA:-
+- Similarly if you have FPGA then use:
 ```
 python main.py -f <Path of xml file of face detection model> \
 -fl <Path of xml file of facial landmarks detection model> \